Martin Zlomislić: Široki Brijeg

+Qarabağ

+In June 2026, while the player was in the USA with the national team at the World Cup, news spread that he had signed a contract with Qarabağ, Azerbaijan's biggest club.
+On 21 June 2026, the "Horsemen" officially announced the player's transfer.
+Qarabağ, the most successful and decorated club in Azerbaijan, signed a 3+1 year contract with the player.
+Zlomislić will wear the number 23 shirt at Qarabağ.

 International career

-Zlomislić represented Bosnia and Herzegovina at under-19 and under-21 level, making 1 cap for the under-19 and 2 caps for the under-21 national team respectively.
+Zlomislić, an ethnic Croat, represented Bosnia and Herzegovina at under-19 and under-21 level, making 1 cap for the under-19 and 2 caps for the under-21 national team respectively.

-He played his first match for the senior team in a UEFA Nations League match against Netherlands on 19 November 2024.
-The match finished 1-1, as Bosnia were already relegated even before the match.
+He played his first match for the senior team in a UEFA Nations League match against the Netherlands on 19 November 2024.
+The match finished 1-1, with Bosnia already relegated before the match.